timeurg/streamify/usecases/csv/README.md

 Using `streamify` we already got it, just write our app logic in a [generate-a-song.js](./generate-a-song.js) file and you got yourself a one-command configurable microservice:

+## Step-by-step

 Call `streamify`.
 We're going to import global packages (`npm root` part) and a script from `pwd`, so we add these to `NODE_PATH`.

 `NODE_PATH=$(npm root --quiet -g):$(pwd) streamify --verbose \`

-Pass our csv as `streamify` source.
+Pass our csv file as `streamify` source.
 Some time later we might want to replace it with an AI-generation web service and will be able to do so with ease.

 `./data/chord-progressions.csv \`